mmish321/GridWorld/answers.md

 5. Check out the src code for KingCrag!

 ## Group Activity
 1. PoopCritter will move like a kingcrab in which it makes other actors move away from it and if they can't, the other actors are removed.
-It will also poop out brown flowers in which oher critters cannot touch.
+It will also poop out brown flowers in which other critters cannot touch.
+It also can't touch its own poop.
+It drops the poops in frequencies which are part of its constructor in which for the number its passed in ,like 1, the poop critter will poop for every 1 step it takes.
-2.